fu4303/portfolio-robkendal/posts/are-tech-tests-still-relevant-in-todays-hiring-landscape.md

 templateKey: blog-post
 title: Are tech tests still relevant in today's hiring landscape?
 featured: false
-featuredimage: /img/nathan-dumlao-572049-unsplash.jpg
+featuredimage: "/img/nathan-dumlao-572049-unsplash.jpg"
-date: 2019-02-05T15:30:32.539Z
+date: 2019-02-05T15:30:32.539+00:00
-description: >-
-  After applying for development jobs, I've been thinking a lot about how relevant are tech tests?
+description: After applying for development jobs, I've been thinking a lot about how relevant are tech tests?
 Are they still a useful tool to make a hiring decision?
 tags:
 - Controversial
 - Thoughts

 ---
 ![Row of seats in a lecture hall](/img/nathan-dumlao-572049-unsplash.jpg)

-I recently wrote about [job hunting in today's tech landscape](https://robkendal.co.uk/how-to-land-that-dev-job-youve-always-wanted/) (mainly development) and shared my experiences, tips and tricks.
-Following on from that article and several discussions with ex-colleagues and other friends who are now in a job hunting position, the topic always drifts back to one stage in the hiring process in particular: the dreaded technical tests...\*queue the foreboding music\*.
+I recently wrote about [job hunting in today's tech landscape](https://robkendal.co.uk/blog/job-hunting-in-the-tech-industry-tips-tricks-and-experiences "Job hunting in the tech industry") (mainly development) and shared my experiences, tips and tricks.
+Following on from that article and several discussions with ex-colleagues and other friends who are now in a job hunting position, the topic always drifts back to one stage in the hiring process in particular: the dreaded technical tests...*queue the foreboding music*.

 This got me to thinking: 'how relevant are tech tests in today's market, and are they still a useful tool to make a hiring decision?'